 For example, some people choose to develop their own website or rely on a service that gives them a page to showcase and sell photos.
 These can be large or small photos that you print, frame, and send to people.
 Creative sites like Esty could work as well, especially if your photographs fit into that niche audience.

-Keep in mind, you have the choice in whether you sell people physical photos or whether you sell them digital versions.
+Keep in mind, you have the choice of whether you sell people's physical photos or whether you sell them digital versions.
 Selling physical versions means that you also have to deal with shipping and inventory, which can take more time, but yield higher returns.

 You could actually make some pretty good money taking your photos, creating canvas prints, and selling them on Amazon.

 In contrast, selling digital versions gives you more flexibility, but are generally sold for a much lower price.

 In most cases, if you’re selling digital images online, you’re not going to be selling the photos per se.
 Instead, you’ll be selling the right to use them.
 You can put in place whatever terms you want but much of the demand for photos is going to come from people who want to use them for something specific.